ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/mon-config-ref.rst

 ==========================

-Understanding how to configure a :term:`Ceph Monitor` is an important part of building a reliable :term:`Ceph Storage Cluster`. **All Ceph Storage Clusters have at least one monitor**.
+Understanding how to configure a :term:`Ceph Monitor` is an important part of building a reliable :term:`Ceph 스토리지 클러스터`. **All Ceph Storage Clusters have at least one monitor**.
 A monitor configuration usually remains fairly consistent, but you can add, remove or replace a monitor in a cluster.
 See `Adding/Removing a Monitor`_ and `Add/Remove a Monitor (ceph-deploy)`_ for